Answers to your questions about online TEFL courses

 It depends on the course, however I would say most tend to focus on teaching adults like CELTA does, as the "A" in CELTA stands for "Adults".

-But there are also courses for kids (young learners) and then perhaps courses for business English too.
+But there are also courses for kids (often referred to young learners) and then perhaps courses for business English too.

 As mentioned before quality varies.
 Many people have complained about their online courses being boring.
 Part of the reason may be that there aren't many visuals.
 The course I took online from Groupon didn't contain any videos so you couldn't learn how to teach by watching other teachers.